NetApp/trident/docs/dag/kubernetes/storage_configuration_trident.rst

 Trident's ``ontap-nas`` and ``ontap-san`` drivers provision a FlexVolume for each Kubernetes Persistent Volume (PV) which is created.
 The ``ontap-nas-economy`` driver creates approximately one FlexVolume for every 200 PVs (configurable between 50 and 300).
+The ``ontap-san-economy`` driver creates approximately one FlexVolume for every 100 PVs (configurable between 50 and 200).
 To prevent Trident from consuming all available volumes on the storage system, it is recommended that a limit be placed on the SVM.
 This can be done from the command line:

 .. code-block:: console